-Yet, prior to today’s kick-off of the NHRA’s season finale in Pomona, he stopped by the Ontario Reign game last night to drop the first puck and take a lap around the rink on a Zamboni.
+Yet, prior to kicking off the NHRA’s season finale in Pomona this weekend, he stopped by the Ontario Reign game Wednesday night to drop the first puck and take a lap around the rink on a Zamboni.

 “A few years back I was lucky enough to drop the puck at a Dallas Stars game.
 But, I didn’t get to ride on the Zamboni back then,” the 2009 World Champion said.
 “It’s totally different than my funny car!”

 That’s an understatement to say the least.
 Top speed on that over-sized ice scraper was about 10 mph.

 “They put studs on those tires though.
 And I remember doing that when I was about five years old,” Hight started to recall.
 “My grandfather told me he was going the next day to get his tires studded – because I lived up (in Altura, CA) where it snowed and there was a lot of ice and stuff.
 My brother and I didn’t really understand what he was talking about.
 So, he told us it was like putting nails in your tires.”

 If you’re a parent reading this – or had a ‘fun’ childhood – you probably know what’s coming next.

 “We decided we were going to save him a little money,” Hight continued.
 “He didn’t tell my dad though.
 So, my dad was looking around asking, ‘How come all the tires are flat on this truck?’
 He finally told my dad and he was like – well, he was mad (lots of laughter).
 But we were just trying to help.”

 These days, Hight spends his time trying to help John Force Racing win NHRA national events and capture championships.
 Led by owner and founder, John Force (who also happens to be Hight’s father-in-law), the team has collected a staggering 17 championships in the last 22 years.